Today's Top Gainer

 Secretarial auditor and Secretarial audit Report

-Pursuant to the provisions of Section 204 of the Companies Act, 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company has appointed M/s M. M. Sheth & Co., Practising Company Secretaries to undertake the Secretarial Audit of the Company.
-The Report of the Secretarial Auditor is attached as Annexure 2.
-There is no qualification or adverse remark in their report.
+Pursuant to the provisions of Section 204 of the Act and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company has appointed M/s M. M. Sheth & Co., Practising Company Secretaries to undertake the Secretarial Audit of the Company.
+The Report of the Secretarial Auditor is attached as annexure 2.
+There is no qualification or adverse remark in their Report.

-Conservation of energy, Technology absorption and Foreign exchange earnings and outgo
+Conservation of Energy, Technology absorption and Foreign Exchange Earnings and outgo

 In compliance with Regulation 21 of Listing Regulations, a Risk Management Committee has been constituted by the Board.
-Risk Management Committee also known as Risk Management Oversight Committee has been entrusted with roles and powers which includes: a) Review and approval of risk management plan b) Review progress on the risk management plan c) Propose methodology on risk classification and measurement.
+The Risk Management Committee, also known as Risk Management Oversight Committee, is entrusted with roles and powers which includes (a) Review and approval of risk management plan (b) Review progress on the risk management plan (c) Propose methodology on risk classification and measurement.

-Contracts and arrangements with Related Parties
+Contracts and Arrangements with Related Parties

-Particulars of loans, Guarantees or Investments
+Particulars of Loans, Guarantees or Investments

-employees Stock option Scheme
+Employees Stock option Scheme

-extract of annual Return
+Extract of Annual Return

-Extract of Annual Return of the Company is attached as Annexure 5 to this Report.
+Extract of Annual Return of the Company is attached as annexure 5 to this Report.
 It is also available on the website: www.pidilite.com.

 Business Responsibility Report

-A Business Responsibility Report as per Regulation 34 of the Listing Regulations, detailing the various initiatives taken by the Company on the environmental, social and governance front forms an integral part of this report.
+A Business Responsibility Report as per Regulation 34 of the Listing Regulations, detailing the various initiatives taken by the Company on the environmental, social and governance front forms an integral part of this Report.

 Industry Structure and Development

-The Company operates under two major business segments i.e. Branded Consumer & Bazaar products and Industrial products.
+The Company operates under two major business segments i.e. Branded Consumer & Bazaar Products and Industrial Products.

-Products such as Adhesives, Sealants, Art & Craft Materials and Others, Construction and Paint Chemicals as well as joineries are covered under Branded Consumer & Bazaar products segment.
-These products are widely used by carpenters, painters, plumbers, mechanics, households, students, offices etc. Industrial Products segment covers products such as industrial adhesives, synthetic resins, organic pigments, pigment preparations, surfactants etc and caters to various industries like packaging, textiles, paints, printing inks, paper, leather etc.
+Products such as Adhesives, Sealants, Art & Craft Materials and Others, Construction and Paint Chemicals are covered under Branded Consumer & Bazaar products segment.
+These products are widely used by carpenters, painters, plumbers, mechanics, households, students, offices etc. Sale of these products to joineries and projects are also covered under this segment.

 Current Year outlook

-outlook on opportunities, Threats, Risks and Concerns
+Outlook on opportunities, Threats, Risks and Concerns

 The Indian economy provides a large opportunity to the Company to market its differentiated products.

 Overseas subsidiaries by virtue of their relatively smaller size remain vulnerable to the political and economic uncertainties of their respective countries.

-Internal Financial Control Systems and their adequacy
+Internal Financial Control Systems and their Adequacy

 The Company has appointed Internal Auditors who periodically audit the adequacy and effectiveness of the internal controls laid down by the management and suggest improvements.

 Significant/Material orders passed by the Regulators

-There are no significant/material orders passed by the Regulators or Courts or Tribunals impacting the going concern status of the Company and its operations in future. human Resources
+There are no significant/material orders passed by the Regulators or Courts or Tribunals impacting the going concern status of the Company and its operations in future.

-The total number of employees as on 31st March 2018 was 5382.
+The total number of employees as on 31st March 2019 was 5,742.

 The Company has not issued equity shares with differential rights as well as sweat equity shares.

 There have been no material changes and commitments affecting the financial position of the Company between the end of financial year and the date of this Report.

-The Company has complied with Secretarial Standards issued by the Institute of Company Secretaries of India on Meetings of the Board of Directors and General Meetings. appreciation
+The Company has complied with Secretarial Standards issued by the Institute of Company Secretaries of India on Meetings of the Board of Directors and General Meetings.

 Your Directors wish to place on record their appreciation of the contribution made by employees at all levels to the continued growth and prosperity of your Company.
 Your Directors also wish to place on record their appreciation to the shareholders, dealers, distributors, consumers, banks and other financial institutions for their continued support.